awslabs/mxnet-lambda/README.md

 ## Introduction

-MXNet Lambda provides a toolkit for testing, deploying and serving deep learning models using MXNet using a serverless approach.
+MXNet Lambda provides a toolkit for testing, deploying and serving deep learning models using Apache MXNet (incubating) using a serverless approach.

-It is built on MXNet and AWS Lambda, but could also deploy models developed with other frameworks that support ONNX (PyTorch, CNTK, Caffe2, etc.).
+It is built on Apache MXNet (incubating) and AWS Lambda, but could also deploy models developed with other frameworks that support ONNX (PyTorch, CNTK, Caffe2, etc.).
 It provides a charge-by-query solution for AWS customers who host/use AI applications, with reasonable performance and effortless and limitless scalability.

 ## Documentation